top of page

 Building Friendships and Foundation:

-The relationship between young adults, their mentors, and even their parent/guardian(s) has to first establish a foundation and discover their common ground.
+The relationship between high school teens, their mentors, and even their parent/guardian(s) has to first establish a foundation and discover their common ground.
 That is why much care is taken in matching, and during the first few months they spend time in conversation over meals, recreation, and a variety of mutually enjoyable activities.
-Some of our best friendships are found in a competitive engagement on the bowling lane, hiking trail, or handcrafting pottery that carries a lasting memory.
-It is this mutually beneficial friendship that makes all that follows possible.
+Each match also has a monthly Zoom coaching call to support them with education and accountability.

 1

 Uncertainty in career path is the number one fear voiced by students we serve.
-We employ the Birkman Test, followed by a consultant-led workshop to review results with teens, their mentors, and parent/guardian(s).
-The Birkman does an exceptional job evaluating an individual’s personality traits, attributes, and potential job pathways.
-Based upon the student validating results, they choose three job pathways to explore in the field.
-These Vocational Field Visits happen in February/March and provide an organic view of these companies through the inspired story of a dynamic employee interview.
+We utilize the Birkman Test, and the Flourish Coaching "Career Clarity" course, to bring self-awareness to each mentee regarding their attributes and areas of vocational interest.
+Each teen chooses three job pathways to explore in the field.
+Mentoring Partners provides a professional for the mentor and mentee to interview in each job pathway.
 This is where young adults discover their vision and passion for an inspired career trajectory, as they meet engineers, tradesman, politicians, business executives, etc.

 2